 Weighing under 7 ounces, this minimalist jacket packs up really small into its interior pocket.
 The hood and the fully waterproof 2.5 layer shell do an excellent job of keeping the water out and it blocks the wind better than most other jackets we’ve tried.

 This is a great “just in case” jacket to take on summer hikes but perhaps not ideal to wear for longer periods in warm weather.
 As breathable jackets go, it’s not the best, particularly if you are very active.

 The smooth inner fabric and lack of ventilation – no pit zips – means it sacrifices breathability so you’ll want to take it off as soon as the clouds part and the sun comes out.
 It’ll keep you dry, though.VIEW ON AMAZON VIEW AT REI

 - Fully waterproof – 2.5 layer NanoPro layer fabric

 - Quality feel and good features at a reasonable price

 - Fabric and pit zips offer good breathability and ventilation

 - Good packability – stuffs into its own pocket

 - No interior or chest pockets

 For a very reasonable price you get a fully waterproof rain jacket with some nice features.
-At just over 10 oz it’s still pretty light and it stuffs easily into its own pocket.
-The fabric breathes better than some similarly priced jackets and the pit zips offer good ventilation if it starts to get a little warm.
+At just over 10 ounces it’s still a pretty lightweight jacket and it stuffs easily into its own pocket.
+The fabrics are a bit more breathable than some similarly priced jackets and the pit zips offer good ventilation if it starts to get a little warm.